Lynsey Sharp: 2016 Olympics

 Sharp finished sixth in the 800 metres final at the 2016 Rio Olympics, improving her own Scottish record to 1:57.69.
 Following the race, Sharp broke into tears and said that "it was difficult to compete against Caster Semenya and other hyperandrogenic athletes after the rule to suppress testosterone levels was overturned."
 Sharp was criticised in the media when she appeared to ignore Semenya post-race while embracing fellow runners Joanna Jóźwik and Melissa Bishop.
-Sharp has since defended her comments, saying on Twitter that:
+Sharp has since clarified her comments, in a now-deleted Twitter post: